markjprice/cs11dotnet7/docs/errata/errata.md

  "{0} {1} lived in {2} and worked in the {3} team at {4}.",
  "Roger", "Cevung", "Stockholm", "Education", "Optimizely");
 ```

+# Page n - Getting text input from the user

+In Step 3, I wrote, "For the `firstName` variable" when I should have written, "For the `age` variable".

 # Page n - Running unit tests using Visual Studio Code